Congruence subgroups and Enriques surface automorphisms: Introduction

 In characteristic~$0$ one can describe $\Gamma$ in terms of the period of the K3 surface which covers $X$.
 In this way one can show that for a generic Enriques surface without nodal curves, $\Gamma$ is exactly $W_{237}(2)$; see \cite{Barth-Peters}.
 The positive characteristic analogue of this seems to be open.

 Given a nodal curve, regarded as an element of $\Pic X$, the corresponding {\it nodal root} means its image under $\Pic X\to\Lambda$.
 It is called a root because it has norm~$-2$ and so the reflection in it is an isometry of $\Lambda$.
-Distinct nodal curves have intersection number${}\geq0$, hence different images in $\Lambda$.
+Distinct nodal curves have intersection number${}\geq0$, hence distinct images in $\Lambda$.
 So the nodal curves and nodal roots are in natural bijection.

-Given a nodal root, its corresponding {\it nodal class} means its image in $V$, always an anisotropic vector.
-Theorem~\ref{thm-1-nodal-case} below is the analogue of theorem~\ref{thm-unnodal-case} in the ``$1$-nodal case'': when $X$ has at least one nodal curve, and all nodal curves represent a single nodal class.
+Given a nodal root, its corresponding {\it nodality class} means its image in $V$, always an anisotropic vector.
+Theorem~\ref{thm-1-nodal-case} below is the analogue of theorem~\ref{thm-unnodal-case} in the ``$1$-nodality-class case'': when $X$ has at least one nodal curve, and all nodal curves represent a single nodality class.
 We will use lowercase letters with bars to indicate elements of $V$, whether or not we have in mind particular lifts of them to $\Lambda$.
-By definition of the quadratic form on $V$, every nodal class $\nubar$ is anisotropic.
+By definition of the quadratic form on $V$, every nodality class $\nubar$ is anisotropic.
 So its transvection $\xbar\mapsto\xbar+(\xbar\cdot\nubar)\nubar$ is an isometry of $V$.
-We indicate stabilizers using subscripts, for example $\Oup(\Lambda)_\nubar$ in the next theorem.
+(The inner product on $V$ is defined by reducing inner products in $\Lambda$ mod~$2$, and carries strictly less information than the quadratic form.
+Although the transvection in any element of $V$ preserves the inner product, only transvections in anisotropic vectors preserve the quadratic form.)